RokunSuruina/Duong_CSCI2270_FinalProject/README.md

 This project's purpose is to allow management and inquiry in a movie database.
 The project will input a list of movies and create a binary search tree.
 Each Movie Node:
-	IMBD Rank
+	IMBD Rank,
-	Title
+	Title,
-	Year
+	Year,
-	Quantity
+	Quantity,
-	parent
+	parent,
-	leftChild
+	leftChild,
-	rightChild
+	rightChild,
-	nextRank
+	nextRank,
 	prevRank

 The tree allows:
-	insertion of a new movie
+	insertion of a new movie,
-	deletion of a movie
+	deletion of a movie,
-	search of a specific movie
+	search of a specific movie,
-	renting of a specific movie
+	renting of a specific movie,
 	counting the number of movies

 Each node will also be doubly linked based on their IMBD RANK.